search

 Google search now understands not only content, but also people and relationships

-Google is starting to do exactly what everyone thought they would and combining more and more of the content from Google+ (their social network - and if you're not a member get cracking!) directly into search results.
-Today they have announced that you can control your search results to include the personal "social" results and/or global results in a Google Blog Post.
-The important thing to consider is how all this affects you when you're seeing where your web site fits in the search results.
+Google is starting to do exactly what everyone thought they would and combining more and more of the content from Google+ (their new social network) directly into search results.
+Now they have announced that you can control your search results to include the personal "social" results and/or global results in a Google Blog Post.
+The important thing to consider is how all this affects you when youīre seeing where your web site fits in the search results.

 January 3rd, 2012